mathieu-charbonnel/mol_parser/README.md

-# Deployment

-Deployed on AWS Amplify, can acess the app here: https://master.d2zahlfw7fcntw.amplifyapp.com/

-The lambda function is used via a REST API from AWS but is here for information: lambda.py .

-This API is called in App.jss .

 # my-parser

 Welcome to the Molecule Parser!
 Here You can parse molecules and obtain the exact count for each atom.
+The goal of this repository was for me to learn how to deploy a basic application on AWS Amplify.
+It contains the minimal objects required to do so and would probably be of some interest for a developer with with the same objective.

+# Deployment

+The app can be deployed on AWS Amplify, using lambda.py as the lambda function (REST API).
+This API is called in App.jss .

 ## Available Scripts